The Best Desserts Near Prince Conti Hotel in the French Quarter

 Bombay Club (830 Conti St.)

 Nightcap or dessert?
-A sweet cocktail such as Irish coffee, hot buttered rum or a grasshopper solves the age-old dilemma.
-There’s also fried pie, house-made ice cream and a dulce bar at this swanky live jazz club.
+A sweet cocktail such as Irish coffee, brandy milk punch or a grasshopper solves the age-old dilemma.
+There’s also bread pudding and house-made ice cream floats at this swanky live jazz club.

 Café Conti (830 Conti St.)